gramener/gramex-guide/auth/README.md

 - If the username is encrypted and you want to decrypt it
 - To add the domain name before the user, e.g. user types USERNAME, you change it to DOMAIN\USERNAME
-- To restrict the login to specific IP addresses
+- To validate or restrict the login to specific IP addresses

 The YAML configuration is: